Table of Contents

 └── Value: InstallPath

-• A key (or subkey) is like a folder—it can contain more subkeys and also values.
+• A key (or subkey) is like a folder—it can contain additional subkeys and values.

 • CPython3.13.5 is a subkey.
 It can contain more subkeys (like InstallPath) and/or values (like Default, ExecutablePath, etc.).